ChainSafe/forest/documentation/src/developer_documentation/local_actions.md

 3. In another job, download the artifacts to the test runner.
 4. Run the integration test.

-There are some huddles to overcome.
+There are some hurdles to overcome.

 ## sccache